7 Jun | Posted by San Rocco Cane Corso | no comments |

 Now for Lifes Abundance, my top choice.
 It is not only affordable its fresh and comes from a very small company that has NEVER had one single recall.
 This food is formulated by a holisitc Vet and the company has been in business since 1998.
 Once my dogs took a sniff of the fresh smell of this food they were sold.

-Unlike the food above all my dogs love the taste of this natural and very affordable food.
+Unlike the food above all my dogs love the taste of this premium and very affordable food.
 I still have two dogs who are a bit picky no matter what food I feed them, however I add a little bit of the Life’s Abundance Moist Dog Food to their kibble and it works great.

 Here is the comparison table to show the price per day is significantly less than other comparable brands.